-Most people are thinking who does that?
+Do most people think who does that?
 “Biscuits are too messy to fool with.”
-But today while I made my biscuits I was remembering Aunt Nancy in North Carolina, her biscuit making so simple.
+But today, while I made my biscuits, I remembered Aunt Nancy in North Carolina, her biscuit making so simple.
 She made biscuits so often she told me that she kept a large red-rimmed, white porcelain dishpan full of flour all the time.
-When she was ready to make biscuits she did it right in the flour-well she made in it.
+When she was ready to make biscuits, she did it right in the flour-well she made in it.
 Adding ingredients one by one, mixing with her hand.
-Then instead of rolling them out, she just simply dropped them by large blobs onto a greased baking sheet.
+Then instead of rolling them out, she just dropped them by large blobs onto a greased baking sheet.

 Well, her method made biscuit making easy, but today, mine is even easier than that.
-In fact, I may never buy canned biscuits again.
-I used Ginger Evans biscuit mix.
+In fact, I may never rebuy canned biscuits.
+I used the Ginger Evans biscuit mix.
 You know, the one you buy in a box and can also make pancakes and waffles from the same mix?
-It makes it so easy—you just add milk.
+It makes it so easy—you add milk.
 No cutting in shortening or measuring out all those ingredients.
-And instead of “dropping them” like Aunt Nancy did, I simply decided to pat the dough to ½” thickness—I did not even get the rolling pin out—that’s what makes it messy for sure, all that flour all over the place rolling those suckers out.
+And instead of “dropping them” as Aunt Nancy did, I decided to pat the dough to ½” thickness—I did not even get the rolling pin out—that’s what makes it messy for sure, all that flour all over the place rolling those suckers out.

 “Yeah, but I don’t have a biscuit cutter,” you might be saying.
-So, just grab a glass from the cabinet.
-In less than 5 minutes of prep while the oven preheated, I was ready to bake homemade biscuits.
+So, grab a glass from the cabinet.
+I was ready to bake homemade biscuits in less than 5 minutes of prep while the oven preheated.
 No joke.
 A few minutes before they were ready to come out, I gently brushed the tops with a bit of butter to brown them nicely.

-My jumbo biscuits were puffed up a mile high—okay, you’re right, maybe an exaggeration perhaps (LOL) but they were lovely and fluffy and scrumptious no less.
+My jumbo biscuits were puffed up a mile high—okay, you’re right, maybe an exaggeration perhaps (LOL), but they were lovely and fluffy and scrumptious, no less.
 And then, as always, another memory surfaced.
-After eating my egg with my first biscuit, the ritual began: I then cut a pat of softened butter just like I had watched Daddy do in the farmhouse kitchen of my youth and placing it on my plate I drizzled honey over it.
-Then with fork in hand, I smashed and whipped it creating a honey-butter mixture.
-Then just like Daddy, I parted my biscuit and lathered it generously—just like I had watched my late father do many years ago eating it while he seriously searched the classified section of the News Democrat for an ad he had placed with them for his feeder pigs.
+After eating my egg with my first biscuit, the ritual began: I then cut a pat of softened butter just like I had watched Daddy do in the farmhouse kitchen of my youth, and placing it on my plate, I drizzled honey over it.
+Then with a fork in hand, I smashed and whipped it, creating a honey-butter mixture.
+Then just like Daddy, I parted my biscuit and slathered it generously—just like I had watched my late father do many years ago eating it while he seriously searched the classified section of the News Democrat for an ad he had placed with them for his feeder pigs.
 Sigh.
-Etched in my mind, that memory never dies though it took place in the sixties and now Daddy has been gone almost seven years now.
-Sigh followed by a smile.
+Etched in my mind, that memory never dies though it took place in the sixties, and now Daddy has been gone almost seven years—a sigh followed by a smile.

 |The memory never fades.|

-Everyday, we are storing memories in our memory banks and making memories for others, and us, sometimes unbeknownst to us.
+So here’s the thing…Every day, we store memories in our memory banks and make memories for others, and us, sometimes unbeknownst to us.
 Be sure you strive to make them good ones.
 And in all things… Take Joy!

 |Click Here to Check Out Her Book|